 Later on, in 1364, Pedro I of Castile, decided to build the Mudejar Palace, definitely the best building of this architectural style in Spain.
 It’s characterized by being a mixture between Muslim and Christian elements, resulting in a unique design that can be found only in Spain and, to a minor extent, in Portugal.

 From then on, some buildings were added and renovations had to be done, mainly because of the devastations the 1755 Lisbon earthquake caused.

 The Alcázar has been used in many occasions by the Kings of Spain.
 Even Juan Carlos I, used it in 1995 for the reception and wedding dinner of his eldest daughter, Elena.

 With over 2,000 years of history, you know you won’t be able to cover every corner of Seville on your own.
 The best option to discover the highlights of the city is by booking a 3-hour guided tour of the Alcázar.

 On top of it, you’ll also go to the Cathedral, the 3rd biggest one in the world.
 Finally, you’ll end your visit with a relaxed stroll around the Barrío de Santa Cruz, Seville’s historical Jewish quarter.

-Your guide will lead a marvellous walk while explaining you with all deatils the history and intricacies of this magnificent fortress.
+Your guide will lead a marvelous walk while explaining you with all details the history and intricacies of this magnificent fortress.
 Don’t hesitate to ask all the questions that you may have.
 For sure your guide will provide all the answers.